flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### BatchAssociateUserStack
-### Associates the specified users with the specified stacks.
-Users in a user pool cannot be assigned to stacks with fleets that are joined to an Active Directory domain.
+> Associates the specified users with the specified stacks.
+Users in a user pool cannot be assigned to stacks with fleets that are joined to an Active Directory domain.<br/>

 #### Input Parameters
 * `Action` - _required_